Hydrodynamization in hybrid Bjorken flow attractors: Mapping the attractor surface at early and late times

 Now we are prepared to study how parameters setting initial conditions on the Bjorken flow attractor surface map to $\alpha$ and $\beta$, which are defined in \eqref{alpha} and \eqref{beta}, and which determine the hydrodynamic expansion at late time.
-In particular, we find that they scale as a power of the total energy density at initial time $\tau_0 $ on the attractor surface.
-For $r=2$ and initialization time $\tau_0 = \gamma^{1/4}$, the scaling of $\alpha$ and $\beta$ is found to be
+In particular, we find that they scale as a power of the total energy density on the attractor surface.
+For $r=2$, the scaling of $\alpha$ and $\beta$ is found to be

 where $ \mathcal{E}$ is the total initial energy density.
-Using the definitions of the total entropy density and the individual subsystem entropy densities as
+Using the following definitions of the total entropy density and the individual subsystem entropy densities, {which are valid when both subsystems reach the perfect fluid limit:}

 we can readily see from the hydrodynamic expansions discussed above that the individual system entropy densities behave at late time as

 which means that the total entropy scales like